SimonFJ20/courses/compiler/chapter_4.md

 ### 4.8.5 Exit

-Normally, the evaluator will return a zero-exit code, meanin no error.
-In case we program should result in an error code, we'll need an exit function.
+Normally, the evaluator will return a zero-exit code, meaning no error.
+In case the program should result in an error code, we'll need an exit function.

 ```ts
 class Evaluator {